conradakunga/Blog/_posts/2025-12-31-scheduling-libraries-in-c-net-part-2-hangfire.md

 ### TLDR

-**In this post, we have looked at how to use the `Hangfire` library for *recurrent* and *timed* schedules, as well as how to use it in a ASP.NET project, a worker service, and also how to implement background jobs**
+**In this post, we have looked at how to use the `Hangfire` library for *recurrent* and *timed* schedules, as well as how to use it in an ASP.NET project, a worker service, and also how to implement background jobs**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-12-31%20-%20Hangfire).